junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 container.appendChild(subtitle);
 ```

-Imperative programming is very necessary and important, but in many cases, declarative programming can be a nicer developer experience and defining DOM structures is one of these cases.
+Imperative programming is very necessary and important, but in the case of defining DOM structures, the declarative approach is a subjectively nicer developer experience.

-The role of a virtual DOM is to be the smart underlying code that knows how to deliver the results we desire.
-It allows us to create our page with all of the dynamic power of JavaScript, _declaratively_.
+The role of a virtual DOM is to allow us to write complex user interfaces with all of the dynamic power of JavaScript, _declaratively_.
 So how does it work?

 ## The Anatomy of a Virtual DOM